square/square-connect-go-sdk/swagger/docs/CashDrawersApi.md

 > RetrieveCashDrawerShiftResponse RetrieveCashDrawerShift(ctx, locationId, shiftId)
 RetrieveCashDrawerShift

 Provides the summary details for a single cash drawer shift.
-See RetrieveCashDrawerShiftEvents for a list of cash drawer shift events.
+See [ListCashDrawerShiftEvents](#endpoint-CashDrawers-ListCashDrawerShiftEvents) for a list of cash drawer shift events.

 ### Required Parameters